 Contact a Corpus Christi truck accident lawyer in Texas today

 If you or a loved one has been involved in a trucking accident, you may be entitled to financial compensation.
 Let us help you deal with insurance companies and their adjusters.
-At The Patel Firm PLLC, our trucking accident attorneys in Corpus Christi take great pride in skillfully representing you after your tractor-trailer accident.
+At The Patel Firm PLLC, our trucking accident attorneys take great pride in skillfully representing you after your tractor-trailer accident.
 We are here to simplify the complexities and guide you through every step of the process.
-When you contact our office in Texas, our Corpus Christi personal injury lawyers will quickly deploy investigators to preserve vital evidence and begin uncovering the facts to support your claim so you can receive fair compensation.
+When you contact our office in Texas, our personal injury lawyers will quickly deploy investigators to preserve vital evidence and begin uncovering the facts to support your claim so you can receive fair compensation.
 Let’s discuss your options and find out how we can best help you.
-Call or contact an accident attorney in Corpus Christi at The Patel Firm PLLC for a free consultation now.
+Call or contact an accident attorney in Austin at The Patel Firm PLLC for a free consultation now.